destroyedlolo/Marcel/Modules/mod_OpenWeatherMap/README.md

 ## Section Meteo3H

-Get 3 hours forecast from Open Weather Map API 2.5
+Get a 3-hour forecast from the Open Weather Map API 2.5

 ### Accepted directives